English

 Curriculum and Academy Organisation

 At Crowle Primary Academy we place rich texts at the core of English planning allowing teachers to use the text as the context for the requirements of the National Curriculum.
-The English curriculum is organised into reading and writing and these are taught as whole class sessions based on a core text.
+The English curriculum is organised into reading and writing and these are taught as whole class sessions.
+In some topics, reading and writing is based on a core text, in other topics, separate texts are used.
 English is taught on a daily basis, for at least an hour, although teachers have the flexibility to ‘block’ lessons if they feel this is more appropriate.
 We have a fully-comprehensive approach to the teaching of English which covers a range of genres and links to topics where appropriate ensuring progression in a range of contexts.
 Vocabulary, punctuation, spelling and grammar have high status within English sessions.
 In Foundation Stage and KS1 there is also a daily phonics input and phonics support continues in Key Stage 2 when necessary.
 Children in Foundation Stage and Key Stage one have guided reading sessions until they have the necessary decoding skills in order for them to access whole class reading sessions.

 The Foundation Stage